grimery/Adventure.Land/README.md

 Also, many players hardcode their character's names everywhere in the game.
 I tried to avoid that as much as possible, so I don't have to touch many places in the code when starting a new character.

-Most code I've seen has one "main" loop that runs ~250ms, so 4 times per second.
+Most code I've seen has one single"main" loop that runs ~250ms, so 4 times per second.
 This is suggested for optimal farming performance.
-This code does have two "main" loops.
+My code does have two "main" loops.
 Running everything every 250 milliseconds might give you great farming-performance, but it's horrible for performance overall.
-There is a "tierTwo" loop that only runs every 3 seconds.
+Therefor, I made a "tierTwo" loop that only runs every 3 seconds.
 All non-essential routines get called from there.

 ## The Characters